Quantitative and empirical demonstration of the Matthew effect in a study of career longevity: Quantitative Model

 \section{Quantitative Model}

-In this model, every employee begins his/her career with approximately zero credibility, and must labor through a common learning curve.
-At each point in a career, there is an opportunity for progress as well as the possibility for no progress.
-An opportunity can refer to a day at work or, even more generally, to any assignment given by an employing body.
-As a first step, we postulate that the stochastic process governing longevity is similar to a Poisson process, where progress is made at any given step with some approximate probability.
-Each step forward contributes to the employee's resume and reputation.
-Hence, we refine the process to be a spatial Poisson process, where the probability of progress $g(x)$ depends explicitly on the employee's position $x$ within the career.
-Career longevity is then defined as the final location along the career ladder at the time of retirement.
+In this model, every employee begins his/her career with approximately zero credibility, and must labor through a common development curve.
+At each position $x$ in a career, there is an opportunity for progress as well as the possibility for no progress.
+A new opportunity, corresponding to the advancement to career position $x+1$ from career position $x$, can refer to a day at work or, more generally, to any assignment given by an employing body.
+For each particular career, the change in career position $\Delta x$ has an associated time-frame $\Delta t$.
+Optimally, an individual makes progress by advancing in career position at an equal rate as the advancing of time $t$ so that $\Delta x \equiv \Delta t$.
+However, in practice, an individual makes progress $\Delta x$ in a subordinate time frame, given here as the career position $x$.
+In this framework, career progress is made at a rate that is slower than the passing of work time, representing the possibility of career stagnancy.